Introduction

 Methods

 Since this exercise was a direct continuation of last weeks exercise we used very similar methods to obtain our climate data.
 We started by creating a uniform geodatabase with a set of domains that everyone will deploy to their group's Juno Trimble GPS unit.
 We then split up the UWEC campus into five different sections and each group was tasked with collecting as many data points as possible.
-For each of the points we were to collect six climate variables:
+For each of the points we were to collect six climate variables:- Temperature at surface

 After the feature class with every point was created we ran the Inverse Distance Weighted spatial interpolation to create a raster surface for each variable that covered the entire study area.
 I decided to use the IDW interpolation because it is exact, meaning that the surface is given the value of each point that it passes through.
 IDW also sets each of the points as the highest values in the interpolated surface, which can give certain values a "bulls eye" look to it.